zhihanxu/HDLBits/README.md

 ### More Verilog Features
 1. Conditional Ternary Operator: (()? a: ()? b: c))
 2. Reduction operators: parity check; operate all bits of one vector
+3. Long vector reversal: combinational for
+4. Popcount: combinational for